Fridges: How we test fridges

-The faster your groceries chill to below 5°C the longer they’ll last and the more nutrients they’ll retain.
+The faster your groceries chill to below 5°C, the longer they’ll last and the more nutrients they will retain.
 To challenge fridges, we set the room temperature to 25°C and part-fill the compartments with gel packs to simulate food already stored inside.

-We then add a light load of gel packs – roughly equivalent in size to a small fresh-food shop – to the fridge and record the time taken for them to reach 5°C.
+We then add a light load of gel packs to the fridge – roughly equivalent in size to what you'd buy when you do a top-up shop for fresh food – and record the time taken for the packs to reach 5°C.